Optimal regularity for the porous medium equation: Introduction

 In a third main result, we consider the degenerate parabolic Anderson model

 on an open, bounded interval $I\subseteq\R$, with $m\in(1,2)$ and $S$ being spatial white noise.
 The additional difficulty in this case is the irregularity of the source $S$, since spatial white noise is a distribution only.
-We prove the existence of a weak solution $u$ to \eqref{eq:intro-anderson} satisfying
+We again obtain regularity consistent with the optimal regularity in the linear case ($m=1$). \begin{thm*} Let $u_{0}\in L^{m+1}(I).$ Then there exists a weak solution $u$ to \eqref{eq:intro-anderson} satisfying, for all $p\in[1,m)$, $s<\frac{3}{2}\frac{1}{m}$,